swissquote/crafty/packages/crafty-preset-typescript/README.md

 Both offer the same level of integration.

-The only thing you need to configure is the `tsconfig.json` file that you put at the root of the project.
+You have to configure TypeScript with the `tsconfig.json` file that you put at the root of the project.

 Some options can't be auto-configured through the loaders / plugins so that's why you have to do it yourself.
 Moreover, the integration with your IDE is simplified if you have a complete `tsconfig.json` in your project.